Roles in a condominium flat owner

 The minutes must be signed by a chairperson and another person present at the meeting.

-The main rule is that the board jointly has the signature right on behalf of the enterprise.
+The main rule is that the board jointly has the signature right on behalf of the organisation.
 The annual meeting can assign signature rights to two or several board members jointly, but this requires a change in the articles of association.
 No other signature right can be chosen.

 A condominium with 21 or more sections is obliged to have an auditor.